OpenDCAI/DataFlex/README.md

 **DataFlex** is an advanced dynamic training framework built on top of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 It intelligently schedules training data during optimization and integrates several difficult-to-reproduce repositories into a unified framework.
 The system provides reproducible implementations of **Data Selection**, **Data Mixture**, and **Data Reweighting**, thereby improving both experimental reproducibility and final model performance.

-DataFlex integrates seamlessly with LlamaFactory, offering researchers and developers more flexible and powerful training control, for goals and design philosophy, please refer to [Dataflex-Doc](https://opendcai.github.io/DataFlex-Doc/).
+DataFlex integrates seamlessly with LLaMA-Factory, offering researchers and developers more flexible and powerful training control.
+For goals and design philosophy, please refer to [DataFlex-Doc](https://opendcai.github.io/DataFlex-Doc/).
 We summarize repositories related to Data Selection, Data Mixture, and Data Reweighting.
 ❌ indicates that no official repository is available;
 ✅ indicates that an official repository is available;